Responsible Asset Management

 Our Corporate Emergency Management Plan contains corporate-wide response priorities, practices and procedures to support our site-specific or area response plans.
 Area-specific plans are created for each area we operate in and their purpose is to aid, assist, direct and expedite the decisions and actions of company personnel, first responders, and contractors during an incident.

-View our Emergency Management Plans here.
+View our Emergency Management Plans on our Emergency Preparedness page.

 Pembina's Security Management Program ("SMP") enables Pembina to conduct its activities and operations in a manner consistent with Pembina's commitment to: protecting people, the environment, information, and assets; complying with legal and regulatory requirements; and meeting or exceeding industry standards and best practices.